nixon1333/bangfitness-wp/plugins/gallery-video/readme.txt

 *  **Unlimited Amount** -  Create as many video gallery as you need.
 There is no limit for adding video.

-*  **Fully Responsive** - Plugin is responsive, it allows you to show your different screen size.
+*  **Fully Responsive** - Plugin is responsive, it allows you to show your different screen size

 *  **Load More and Pagination** - If your gallery has a large number of video clips, you probably want a more solution to showcase your videos more interesting and engaging way, use Load More and Pagination.

 *  **Title and Description** -  Add some title and description for each video.
-Give some interesting information or description.
+Give some interesting information or description

 *  **Gallery URL** -  There is a special place for adding a URL to each video.
 Choose to open the URL in the new tab or not.